CodeAsm/teeny-linux/README.md

 a device tree database is required for proper functioning arm targets, for my example ive used versatile-pb.dtb that is also provided after compiling the kernel.

 ## Resources

+The following resources where used making this project or helped solve problems.
+"Attribution" as per stackoverflow. as some code might have evolved away from the "answers", I choose to put the links here under headings of general meaning.
+The link titles are describtive enough.

 * <https://www.computerhope.com/unix/ucpio.htm>
 * <https://unix.stackexchange.com/questions/56614/send-file-by-xmodem-or-kermit-protocol-with-gnu-screen/65362#65362>